-The day to day work of the Student Support Manager is built on personal interaction, attentive listening and active compassion.
-Once a student is identified as in need of support, the Student Support Manager will contact the student by email/phone/mail to offer both face-to-face meetings and telephone consultations.
+The day to day work of IBS Wellbeing is built on personal interaction, attentive listening and active compassion.
+Once a student is identified as in need of support, IBS Wellbeing will contact the student by email/phone/mail to offer both face-to-face meetings and telephone consultations.
 Such meetings and consultations will be of an informal nature, where the aim is to first ascertain an understating of the situation before offering practical advice and reassurance.

-In practical terms, tools used by the Student Support Manager will include
+In practical terms, tools used by IBS Wellbeing will include